Martín Rivas (novel): Synopsis

 The hero of the story is Martin Rivas, an impoverished but intelligent, ambitious young man from the northern mining region of Chile, who is entrusted by his late father, a gold rush speculator, to the household of a wealthy and influential member of the Santiago elite.
 While living there, Martin Rivas falls in love with his guardian's haughty daughter Leonore.
 The tale of their tortuous but ultimately successful love affair represents the author's desire for reconciliation between Chile's antagonistic regional and class interests.
 Indeed, many critics have interpreted Martin Rivas as a blueprint for national unity that emphasizes consensus over conflict.

 In addition to providing humorous and biting commentary about the mores of Chilean society, Blest Gana documents the enormous gap that existed between the rich and poor classes.
 An invaluable text for its portrayal of contemporary social, political, and class conditions, Martin Rivas illustrates the enriching influence that romanticism had on nineteenth-century social realism.
 Parts of the novel were published as a serial-story in the Santiago newspaper La voz de Chile between May and July 1862.

-Narrative Style
+Narrative style

-Kirkus Reviews refers to Blest Gana as "a would-be Balzac" in a review of the English translation of Martin Rivas; the review stated that "extended contrasts between Martin and his loved ones, colleagues, and enemies pays mixed dividends in an overly earnest, infuriatingly discursive narrative that nevertheless does gradually create a convincingly detailed picture of a culture under siege and in flux."
+Kirkus Reviews refers to Blest Gana as "a would-be Balzac" in a review of the English translation of Martín Rivas; the review stated that "extended contrasts between Martin and his loved ones, colleagues, and enemies pays mixed dividends in an overly earnest, infuriatingly discursive narrative that nevertheless does gradually create a convincingly detailed picture of a culture under siege and in flux."
 The novel was praised in the 19th century for accurately and realistically depicting social customs of distinct social and economic classes.